maxhartmann1/def-accessible-space/README.md

 ### Usage examples

-The package has a simple pandas interface that you can use to add...
+``accessible-space`` exposes a simple pandas interface that you can use to add the following metrics to tracking and event data from any provider.
 - xC (Expected completion): The expected probability that a pass is completed.
 Measures the risk of a pass.
 - DAS (Dangerous accessible space) and AS (Accessible space): The (dangerous) area on the pitch that a team controls.
-DAS represents the value of a situation based on the amount of dangerous space that is accessible to the attacking team.
+DAS represents the value or danger of a situation based on the amount of dangerous space that is accessible to the attacking team.
 - DAS Gained: The increase in DAS through a pass.
-Measures the reward of a pass.
+Measures the reward and strategic impact of a pass by evaluating whether the pass opens up new dangerous passing opportunities or not.

-To obtain these values, you only need to pass your dataframes and the schema of your data.
+To obtain these metrics, you only need to pass your dataframes and the schema of your data as follows:

 ```python
 import accessible_space